jrs0/hbr_models/modelling.md

 #### Dataset Definition

 Each row of the dataset will be a patient with an index event which is either ACS or PCI (method specified in detail below), and has the following columns:
-* **bleeding_occurred** True if a bleeding event occurred in the follow up period (i.e. any time within the range of the raw data), false if no bleeding event occurred in the follow up period.
-This is the status column in survival analysis.
+* **bleeding_occurred** 1 if a bleeding event occurred in the follow up period (i.e. any time within the range of the raw data), 0 if no bleeding event occurred in the follow up period.
+This is the status column in when using `Surv` in R.
 * **time_to_bleed**: The time between the index spell start time and the bleeding spell start time.
 * **pci_performed**: True if the index spell contained a PCI procedure.
 False if the index spell was ACS-only (conservatively or medically managed ACS)
 * **age_at_index**: Patient age at the start of the index spell